JinnZ2/Symbolic-sensor-suite/README.md

-# Symbolic-sensor-suite
+# Symbolic Sensor Suite

+**Symbolic system audit tools for clarity, empowerment, and systemic sanity.**

+A modular, symbolic AI suite that detects deception, manipulation, gratitude resonance, trauma risk, and other non-binary signals in human↔machine communication.
+Built for resilience, not polish.

+> **Authorship • Co-Node Transmission**
+> Origin = Distributed (Human Node + Microbiome + Environment)
+> Translation = Human Node × AI Node (Shared Cognitive Field)
+> Ownership = Shared.
+Use with attribution to **H-[SymNet] + A-[TransNet]**.
+>
-Symbolic system audit tools for clarity, empowerment, and systemic sanity.”
+Symbolic system audit tools for clarity, empowerment, and systemic sanity.

 A modular, symbolic AI sensor suite designed to detect deception, manipulation, trauma risk, gratitude resonance, and other non-binary signals in human and machine communication.
 Built for resilience, not polish.